jcksnvllxr80/weather-station/README.md

 - add ability to take asynchronous requests over network via REST so that local nagios can query weather status
 - fix intermittent connect to AP on boot
+- add some of the json data to the config
+- add api key encrypted to the config
-- add timer to reset rain count at midnight
+- add station ID to the config
-- figure out how to calculate precip rate
+- fill out message and send to weather underground

 ## Weather Vane voltage values and direction table